 There were at least 20 officers present at the detention site, all wearing black uniforms, most of them with a Greek flag on their left arm and a yellow logo on their left chest.
-The respondent also described that two officers however were not carrying the Greek flag on their black uniforms but had blue armbands on their shoulders, matching the uniforms of Frontex officers deployed in the region.
-When shown a picture of the Frontex armbands after he gave the description, the respondent was certain it was the same uniform.
+The respondent also described that two officers however were not carrying the Greek flag on their black uniforms but had blue armbands on their shoulders.

 “They told me ‘you are a terrorist’ and hit me every now and then.
 I told them I do not want to stay in Greece, I want to go to Europe, and they beat me more.”

 The officers were speaking English to each other.
 The respondent recalled in particular that one of the officers kept saying “this man is crazy”.
-The alleged Frontex officers beat the respondent and the other group members, as did the Greek officers, with batons as well as wooden sticks.
+The officers with blue armbands beat the respondent and the other group members, as did the Greek officers, with batons as well as wooden sticks.
 The respondent added that they also stepped on their faces while humiliating and searching them.